This post has already been read 1846 times!

 Or it could be an existing skill that needs an upgrade.
 Like Public Speaking.

-You might find yourself having to make a business case to justify the expenditure on the course.
+You need to make a business case to justify the expenditure on relevant courses

 While preparing the business case make sure you are able to present the answers to Who, What, Where, Why and How questions.